gcharest/oss-presentations/using/using.md

 Note:

-* Find if it's a permissive or reciprocal licence
+* Find out if it's a permissive or reciprocal licence
 * Provide the main conditions under which you can use it

 ------